 Museum of the Bible supports the professional development of college and university students by playing an integral role in experiential learning.
-The internship program offers positions to students of various academic backgrounds and the opportunity to gain hands-on experience.
-Our goal is to partner with colleges and universities to promote professional development through unique learning opportunities, to match students based on their professional interests, and to assist them in building specialized skills.
+The internship program offers positions to students of various academic backgrounds and the opportunity to gain hands-on experience while also exploring the different careers available in the museum field.
+Our goal is to partner with colleges and universities to promote professional development through unique learning opportunities and to match students based on their professional interests and assist them in building specialized skills.
+Each intern will be mentored by a staff member throughout their placement.

 Museum of the Bible offers a variety of internships to students and recent graduates.
 Internships are available in the following departments: